art-emini/DuckEngine/README.md

 ## Attribution

-Cube (Cube found in logo) by José Manuel de Laá from the Noun Project.
+Cube found in logo by José Manuel de Laá from the Noun Project.

 ## License